arnovb-github/PoshCommence/readme.md

 $filters = @((Get-CmcFilterF 1 accountKey 0 Wing),
             (Get-CmcFilterCTI 2 'Relates to' 'salesTeam' 'Team 1' -OrFilter))
 # perform the export
-Export-CmcCategory Account accounts.json -ExportFormat 1 -Filters $filters -FieldNames accountKey, Address, City, zipPostal, Country, 'Relates to Employee'
+Export-CmcCategory Account accounts.json -ExportFormat Json -Filters $filters -FieldNames accountKey, Address, City, zipPostal, Country, 'Relates to Employee'
 ```
-Note that for brevity I used `1` to indicate I wanted Json format.
-The fully qualified value is `[Vovin.CmcLibNet.Export.ExportFomat]::Json`.
-You can use the `Get-CmcExportFormats [<CommonParameters>]` cmdlet to get the full list of available formats.
 If you are not interested in connected values you can specify `-SkipConnectedItems`, which will significantly boost performance.
 The `-UseThids` switch will give you thids.
 You can use it if you know what they are :).

 The `Export-CmcView` will export a view as-is (provided the view supports exporting, not all viewtypes in Commence do).
 Notice that the column order may not be retained, connected values may come last.
 This is by design.
 View names in Commence are case-sensitive!